dvarilek/laravel-snap/README.md

 }
 ```
 > [!NOTE]\
 > relationPath is an array of ordered relationship names relative to the base model.
-This is kept for tracking purposes.

 <br>

-#### Data Manipulation
+**Data Manipulation** \
-Working with JSON-encoded data directly on the snapshot model is possible by hooking into the model's event handling.
+Working with JSON-encoded data directly through the Snapshot model is possible by hooking into the Model's event handling.

-Attributes are decoded from the storage column and set as the model's attributes,
+Attributes are decoded from the storage column and set as the model's attributes, subsequent updates to these attributes
-subsequent updates to these attributes are persisted by encoding them back into the storage column's JSON.
+are then persisted by encoding them back into the storage column's JSON.
-The internal implementation of attribute encoding and decoding is partially derived from [**VirtualColumn Laravel package**](
+The internal implementation of attributes encoding and decoding is partially derived from [**VirtualColumn Laravel package**](
 https://github.com/archtechx/virtualcolumn)

 ### Advanced Usage
-#### DTO Usage
+**DTO Usage**\
-Internally, all snapshot attribute sare set using special DTO's.
-These DTO's can also be used to set attributes
+Internally, all Snapshot attributes are set using the mentioned special DTO's.
+This is useful to know when you want
-with extra metadata e.g. setting/changing casts etc.
+to update Snapshots by appending them with extra attributes or by modifying their existing attributes if you for example
+wish to change their casts.

 ```php
 use Dvarilek\LaravelSnap\DTO\{AttributeTransferObject, RelatedAttributeTransferObject}